brwilkinson/3VMDomain/README.md

 Create a domain with 2 DC's and 1 Member Server using an Azure RM Template

 This is the visual studio AzureRM Template project.
+Download the zip, add it to visual studio, then Deploy from there.

 When you Deploy, I would simply recommend selecing a unique deployment# that matches the Resource Group Name.